-For full details of the default legacy and v3.0 module orders, please refer to the default module order section.
-For details about changing module order please refer to the pixelpipe & module order.
+For more information about changing module order please refer to the pixelpipe & module order .

 8.3.1.11. navigation

 Zoom and pan the current image.

 On the top left hand side of the darkroom, the navigation panel displays a full preview of the current image with a rectangle showing the area that is currently visible in the central panel.
 Drag the rectangle around to pan the zoomed-in view.
 The current zoom scale is displayed to the right of the preview image.
 Click on that figure for a quick access to some common zoom levels.